CSculptor/BasicCalculator/README.md

 ### BASIC CALCULATOR USING KEYPAD :

-This project involves a basic calculator using the PIC18F452 microcontroller, an LCD display, and a keypad.
+This project involves a basic calculator using the PIC18F452 microcontroller, an LCD display, and keypad.
 The calculator supports basic arithmetic operations (+, -, *, /) and only perform one operation at a time.
 The maximum input number allowed is 255.